 Cardboard boxes are flattened and added to the plastic bottles and other cartons in the recycling skip.
 On the mainland the cardboard gets pulped and made into... more cardboard!
 The wood fibres that make up cardboard and paper products cannot be re-used more than 6 or 7 time as they break down each time they are re- pulped.

-Once the skip is full of organic material - around 8 cubic meters of potential compost was produced in 2014 - it is transported to Dunwich at the other end of the island, where it is piled into a bay made from sugercane mulch bales.
-Once every couple of weeks when the temperature drops below 40 degrees it is turned by a bobcat.
+Once the skip is full of organic material - around 8 cubic meters of potential compost was produced in 2015 - it is transported to Dunwich at the other end of the island, where it is piled into a bay made from sugercane mulch bales.
+Once every couple of weeks when the temperature drops below 40 degrees it is turned by a bobcat or by hand.
 In the beginning the decomposing material is literally too hot to handle but with access to oxygen the materials brake down without creating methane, a greenhouse gas up to 10 times more powerful than carbon dioxide.

 By Tuesday lunchtime we have usually re-homed, recycled or reallocated all materials left on site.
 The final job is to walk in a line picking up the small forgotten pieces such as cigarette butts and cable ties.
 We call this the emu parade as we are all bobbing up and down.
 A final check is made of the swamp nearby for plastic bags and the walkways down to the beach for glass or plastic bottles... then we smile and bask in the contented feeling of a job well done.